Broken bridge repair

 Have a broken bridge?
 Rather have it repaired than replaced?

 Broken bridge repair is what we do when a piece of the bridge has broken away.
-We can repair some of these with an over-crown.
+We can repair some of these with an over-crown or taco shell prep.

 In need of broken bridge repair?